-The mathematical formula for elasticity of supply is:
+The mathematical formula for the elasticity of supply is:

 Time: Long-term supply curves are more elastic than short-term curves because of the flexibility that time provides to respond to market changes.
 For example, assume a community experiences a sudden rent increase.
 The increase may not generate an immediate increase in housing.
 Up-fitting apartments in homes and building apartments take time.